 Before you start any social media marketing campaign for your real estate business, your first step should always be to assess your personal branding honestly and thoroughly.

 I know what you’re thinking: You put a lot of work (and maybe money) into your branding already, so chances are everything’s hunky-dory, right?
-(Overestimating the quality of work you’ve put time, money, and effort into is so common that behavioral economists have a name for it: The sunk cost fallacy.)
+Well, keep in mind that overestimating the quality of work you’ve put time, money, and effort into is so common that behavioral economists have a name for it: The sunk cost fallacy

 Your Headshot